TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

-:php:`$GLOBALS['TYPO3_CONF_VARS']`, Extension configuration and feature toggles can be changed in the backend in :guilabel:`ADMIN TOOLS > Settings` by system maintainers.
-TCA cannot be modified in the backend.
+:php:`$GLOBALS['TYPO3_CONF_VARS']`, Extension configuration and feature toggles can be changed in the backend in :guilabel:`ADMIN TOOLS > Settings` by system maintainers. `TCA`:pn: cannot be modified in the backend.

 Configuration of the :ref:`Logging Framework <logging-configuration>` and :ref:`Caching Framework <caching-configuration>` - while being a part of the